ChenyaS/Scheme-Interpreter/README.md

 See the built-in procedure reference

-Links to an external site. for descriptions of the behavior of all built-in Scheme procedures.
+  for descriptions of the behavior of all built-in Scheme procedures.

 As you use your interpreter, you may discover additional bugs in your interpreter implementation.
 Therefore, you may find it useful to test your code for these questions in the staff interpreter or the web editor

-Links to an external site. and then try it in your own interpreter once you are confident your Scheme code is working.
+  and then try it in your own interpreter once you are confident your Scheme code is working.
 You can also use the web editor to visualize the scheme code you've written and help you debug.

 Scheme Editor
 As you're writing your code, you can debug using the local Scheme Editor.
 To run this editor, run python3 editor.
 This should open a window in your browser; if it does not, please navigate to localhost:31415 and you should see it.